jacobproffer/blog/content/travel/south-coast-iceland.md

 {{< image src="/images/reynisfjara.jpg" alt="People walking along the black sand beach of Reynisfjara." >}}

 {{< /images >}}

+## Inside the Yoda Cave: Shadows and Scenic Views

 After Reynisfjara Beach, Myles and I made our way to Hjörleifshöfði to visit the Yoda cave.
 The cave, naturally carved into the side of the mountain, bears a resemblance to the iconic Star Wars character.
 The approach to the cave required a short hike across rocky terrain, with wind a persistent force.
 The distinct shape is more pronounced from within the cave, with casted shadows which highlighted the rock formations.
 The entrance frames the landscape outside, which creates a dramatic view of the surrounding plains.
 Despite the cave's connection to popular culture, the site is not a tourist attraction and remains quiet.